A tutorial on how to Make a Background Texture

 background-repeat:repeat;

-If you've done it correctly this one image will spread horizonally and vertically throughout your page similar to the background on this page.
+If you've done it correctly this one image will spread horizonally and vertically throughout your page similar to the background behind this page.

 Other Graphics Tutorials: